BTCPay Synchronization Issues

 Then you need more memory.
-If you have already synched your node, you can add some swap.
-If you have not yet synched, your server specs are too limited.
+If you have already synched your node, you can add some swap memory.
+If you haven't, your server specs are too limited.

-If you already synched, you can add 2G of swap with:
+If you have already synched, you can add 2G of swap memory with: